dappforce/dappforce-subsocial-starter/README.md

 ./start.sh --only-substrate --substrate-mode-rpc --substrate-extra-opts "--name MyNodeName --pruning archive"
 ```

-​However, you will have no ability to manage anything inside of them.
+However, you will have no ability to manage anything inside of them.
 To do this, you may want to launch Substrate node with extra option `--dev`.

-​For example:
+For example:

 ```
 ./start.sh --only-substrate --substrate-mode rpc --substrate-extra-opts "--dev"
 ```

-​Here we also used the `--substrate-mode rpc` option.
+Here we also used the `--substrate-mode rpc` option.
 That is because running in development mode we do not need any validators.

 #### Stop Substrate nodes